 You will receive your passport at the location you selected at the time you scheduled your interview.
 If you want to change this location you may do so until 11.59pm on the day of your interview.
 The cost of the courier service is included in the visa application fee.

 Q.3 What happens to my passport if I'm not at home when the courier arrives?

 The courier will attempt to deliver your passport only at the address you selected or provided when you scheduled your interview.
-If the courier is unable to deliver, for example, because no one is home, the courier will leave a notice indicating the attempted delivery.
+If the courier is unable to deliver, for example, because no one is home, the courier will leave a notice indicating they attempted delivery.
 If you receive a notice like this, contact Toll Priority on 131 531 immediately.
-If your passport is not delivered to you within seven business days, it will be returned to the Consulate.
+If your passport is not delivered to you within fifteen calendar days, it will be returned to the Consulate.
 If this happens, contact the call center for assistance.